stijn-dejongh/lovecraft_public_domain/manuscript/ashes.md

 "Then you're not sure.
-You saw the girl's hat and coat in that chair, and in your state of mind you jumped at conclusions. &lsquo;The ashes must be those of the missing girl. .&nbsp;.&nbsp;.
-The Professor must have made away with her.&nbsp;.&nbsp;.&nbsp;.' and all that.
+You saw the girl's hat and coat in that chair, and in your state of mind you jumped at conclusions. &lsquo;The ashes must be those of the missing girl. . . .
+The Professor must have made away with her. . . .' and all that.
 Come now, did Van Allister tell you anything-"

 "I don't know what he said.
 I tell you I went berserk -mad!"